Everything you need to know about the updated Covid-19 boosters

-There's a new kind of Covid-19 shot coming soon to a pharmacy or clinic near you.
+There's a new kind of Covid-19 shot coming to a pharmacy or clinic near you.

-The US Food and Drug Administration has authorized updated vaccines that target the original strain of the coronavirus as well as the Omicron subvariants BA.4 and BA.5.
+The US Food and Drug Administration and US Centers for Disease Control and Prevention signed off on updated boosters that target the original strain of the coronavirus as well as the Omicron subvariants BA.4 and BA.5.
 The hope is that these shots will improve protection against the currently circulating viruses that cause Covid-19.

-Who should get these new shots?
-When will they be available?
-And why should you consider one?

-BA.4 and BA.5 are the dominant variants in the United States, causing an average of 91,000 new infections each day.
+BA.4 and BA.5 are the dominant variants in the United States, where there's an average of 91,000 new infections each day.

 "These are vaccines that are made, manufactured and delivered identically to the Covid mRNA vaccines that most of us have already gotten," said Dr. Gregory Poland, who leads the vaccine research group at Mayo Clinic in Rochester, Minnesota.
 "In a sense, you've just changed the blueprints."